robbert-vdh/yabridge/README.md

 - First of all, you'll want to make sure that you can run programs with realtime scheduling.
 Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
 You can verify that this is working correctly by running `chrt -f 10 whoami`, which should your username, and running `uname -a` should print something that contains `PREEMPT` in the output.

-You can also try enabling the `threadirqs` kernel parameter which can in some situations help with xruns.
+- You can also try enabling the `threadirqs` kernel parameter and using which can in some situations help with xruns.
+After enabling this, you can use [rtirq](https://github.com/rncbc/rtirq#rtirq) to increase the priority of interrupts for your sound card.

 - Make sure that you're using the performance frequency scaling governor, as changing clock speeds in the middle of a real time workload can cause latency